slisznia/drift-interactive-learning/README.md

 - get instant compiler feedback
 - visualize SSA and MIR
 - solve exercises with automated checking
 - progress stored locally (no login required)
+- runs in a sandbox; no filesystem or network access unless mocked

 ---